Bashton-Lab/ProCogGraph/README.md

 | Domain Interaction Visualisation | D | An embedded iframe visualisation of the interacting residues between bound entities and domain residues in the structure,  using PDBe-Molstar.
 Residues from the currently focussed domain are highlighted in blue, and other domain residues highlighted in purple |
 | PARITY Score Visualisation | E | PARITY score between cognate ligands and bound entities can also be viewed, showing both the MCS match and the atom matches, making up the PARITY score - visualised with RDKit JS. |

-The iframe visualisations are loaded from GitHub pages (https://m-crown.github.io/ProCogGraph/) if using the online version of the graph or from an Nginx server running in the distributed Docker image if running locally.
+The iframe visualisations are loaded an Nginx server running in the distributed Docker compose.

 For each domain listed in the PDB structure page, breakout links are accessible to a domain summary page (domains can also be searched for directly from the search page using the domain search box).
 This page includes a summary report of the number of ligands the domain is known to interact with, together with links to the external domain annotation.
 The report also summarises interactions for a domain at a “group” level which varies depending on the domain database being examined, for example, in the CATH/Gene3D/SCOP/SUPERFAMILY, the group level is Superfamily, and for Pfam, it is the family level.
 Summaries are presented on the following:
 Group interactions table: lists all cognate ligands a group level are known to interact with in the database, together with the number of domains that interact with the ligand.